Chemotherapy

-Chemotherapy is typically used for the following circumstances:
+Chemotherapy is typically used for the following circumstances in cats and dogs:

-1. For pets with a tumor known to positively respond to chemotherapy
+1. For pets with a tumor known to respond to chemotherapy (e.g. canine lymphoma)

-3. As complementary therapy to prevent the recurrence of local tumor after incomplete surgical removal.
+3. As complementary therapy to prevent the recurrence of local tumor after its incomplete surgical removal.

-4. To ease the clinical signs associated with inoperative or metastaic cancer
+4. To ease the clinical signs associated with tumor that couldn't be removed surgically (e.g. pressure or pain) or has

-6. If the localized tumor has a high likelihood of metastasizing
+6. After surgery if the localized tumor has a high likelihood of metastasizing to other organs (e.g. spleen tumors to

 How does chemotherapy work?

-Chemotherapeutic drugs kill cancer cells by several different mechanisms, depending on the class of drugs.
+Chemotherapeutic drugs act by several different mechanisms depending on the specific class of drugs but the ultimate

-Unfortunately, the drugs also target normal cells which leads to significant side effects in the treated patient.
-The goal of
+Unfortunately, the drugs also target normal cells which can lead to side effects in the treated patient.
+The goal of veterinary

 oncologists is to use as much drug as possible to increase the likelihood of killing cancer cells but without causing

-of the biggest challenges in controlling cancer.
-Some tumors will contain cells that will be resistant to the treatment from
+the biggest challenges in controlling cancer.
+Some tumors will contain cells that will be resistant to the treatment from the

-the beginning or will become resistant after being exposed to the treatment.
-Some tumor cells will begin to produce
+beginning or will become resistant after being exposed to the treatment.
+Some tumor cells will begin to produce molecules

-molecules that will inactivate the chemotherapeutic drugs, or prevent the drugs from gaining access to the cells, or
+that will inactivate the chemotherapeutic drugs, or prevent the drugs from gaining access to the cells, or prevent the cells

 Chemotherapy vocabulary